MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wmistr/ns-wmistr-tagwnode_event_reference.md

 Indicates the dynamic instance name of the event as a counted Unicode string.
 This member is valid only if WNODE_FLAGS_STATIC_INSTANCE_NAMES is clear in <b>WnodeHeader.Flags</b> and the event block was registered with dynamic instance names.

-### -field TargetGuid

-Indicates the GUID that represents the event to query.

-### -field TargetDataBlockSize

-Indicates the size of the event.

 ## -remarks

 If the amount of data for an event exceeds the maximum size set in the registry, a driver can generate a <b>WNODE_EVENT_REFERENCE</b> that specifies a <a href="..\wmistr\ns-wmistr-tagwnode_event_item.md">WNODE_EVENT_ITEM</a> that WMI can query to obtain the event.
 For more information about defining and generating WMI events, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff547139">Implementing WMI</a>.